 Cyclical Nature of Timberland Values.
-Prices for timber can be subject to sharp, cyclical fluctuations based upon micro and macro-economic trends including severe market dislocations due to exogenous factors or general economic conditions whereby economic growth declines or enters a recession.
+Prices for timber can be subject to sharp, cyclical fluctuations based upon micro and macro-economic trends.
 Such fluctuations may impact the profitability of a timberfund.

 Environmental Regulation.
 The forest products industry is subject to extensive environmental regulation.
 Increased regulation could result in increased costs, and operating restrictions that could adversely affect financial results.
-Environmental incidents on plantations or at related manufacturing facilities could subject a timberfund to significant liabilities.
+Environmental incidents on plantations, at related manufacturing facilities or nurseries could subject a timberfund to significant liabilities.

 Lack of Insurance.
 Insurance against loss has become materially more expensive in recent years and may not be obtainable at a reasonable cost or at all in some or all geographies.

 As is customary in the industry, a timberfund may decide not to insure against certain risks due to cost, availability or other considerations.
 Such risk factors may have a negative impact on a timberfund and in turn, the investors' return.

 Climate Change.
-During the life of a timberfund, climate change may result in acute or long-term weather events or patterns that may impact a timberfund's investments or lead to changes in regulatory regimes.
+During the life of a timberfund, climate change may result in acute or long-term weather events or patterns that may impact a timberfund's investments or lead to changes in regulatory regimes in a manner unpredicted by the timberfund (for example, emissions controls and technology mandates).
 Such risk factors may have a negative impact on a timberfund and in turn, the investors' return.
 They may also have a positive impact on a timberfund as forestry is recognized as an efficient carbon sink and carbon markets develop further.
 GFP cannot predict what impact some or all of these factors may have on a timberfund's returns.

 Access to Water and Regulation of Water Rights.
 There has been an increased regulatory focus on plantation water usage in recent years.
 The priority placed on regulating plantation development varies from country to country and in some cases involves water licenses, and usage of water taxes.
-Changes in the regulatory regime may impact an investment's ability to grow subsequent rotations of trees following harvest.
+This developing regulatory regime may impact an investment's ability to grow subsequent rotations of trees following harvest.
 Countries may introduce additional regulations that could affect the timberfund's investments in the future.
 GFP cannot predict the form that any such regulations may take or the impact any such regulations would have on a timberfund or its investments.